 - Be aware of large vehicles: Large vehicles like tractor-trailers and recreational vehicles are more prone to being affected by high winds.
 Keep a safe distance from them during heavy winds.

-If you’ve been in an accident in bad weather that was caused by another driver, please call the Kelleher Firm to today at 833-546-3675 to schedule your free consultation.
+If you’ve been in an accident in bad weather that was caused by another driver, please call Kelleher Law to today at 833-546-3675 to schedule your free consultation.
 We proudly serve the areas of Fort Meyers and Naples, Florida.